RunboxScripts/RunboxDesktopIntegration/README.md

 ## Support

-[Open an issue](https://github.com/RunboxScripts/RunboxWebmail/issues) or email: runboxscripts@runbox.com
+[Open an issue](https://github.com/RunboxScripts/RunboxDesktopIntegration/issues) or email: runboxscripts@runbox.com

 Feel free to:

-* Ask **any** questions
 * Report bugs and problems
-* Suggest new key shortcuts

-We look forward to hearing from you, thanks!
+* Ask any questions
+* Make any suggestions